Intro to statistics with R

 # The standard error can also be calculated as:

-# Standard deviation / n (with n being the sample size)
+# Standard deviation / sqrt(n) (with sqrt(n) being the square root of sample size n)

 # A note on variance: